Harry Husak's life in Dore Lake.

 "I kept looking and asking for work in Big River.
 I wanted to work so I could earn money and make a living."

 "I was in luck.
 I met a man in Big River by the name of Erick Erickson.
-Mr. Erickson had come to Big River from Foam Lake, Saskatchewan to do business here.
+Mr Erickson had come to Big River from Foam Lake, Saskatchewan to do business here.
 He and I talked for a while.
-Through our conversation, Erickson found out that I was in need of a job.
+Through our conversation, Erickson found out that I needed a job.
 I had told him where I had worked and the wages I had received.
 He understood the situation I was in."

 "Beauval had a Church and a Mission School.
 Children from outlying areas in the north came here to attend.
 The children were boarded here and received an education".